inggdiaz/ticket/readme.md

 The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ##About Project
-This project has been made using the technology  VueJS, Vuex, Mysql version 5.7.
+This project has been made using the technology  PHP 7, VueJS, Vuex, Mysql version 5.7.

 The script of database in ./ name is ticket.sql